nivedr/theorhetorically/_posts/2018-10-01-CousinsVempalaVolume.md

 \begin{equation}
 \ell_\delta (x) = \frac{\mathrm{vol} (K \cap \mathrm{Ball} (\mathbf{0}, \delta))}{\mathrm{vol} (\mathrm{Ball} (\mathbf{0}, \delta))}
 \end{equation}
+While it may be unreasonable to expect small conductance at all points in $$K$$ (in particular at the boundaries the conductance is no more than $$0.5$$), does a large average conductance imply rapid mixing?
+The answer is in the affirmative and is given by Lemma

 **Theorem 1** \[[^KLS97]\]:
 It is possible to sample $$N$$ points $$\{v_1,\dots,v_N\}$$ from $$K$$ in time $$\mathcal{O}^* (n^4 + Nn^3)$$ such that